Potent opioid carfentanil ‘likely’ detected in N.S. street drugs: chief medical officer

 One of the most potent opioids on the planet has likely made its way to the East Coast — and it poses a deadly risk for street drug users, Nova Scotia’s chief medical officer said Friday.

-Dr. Robert Strang confirmed that drugs seized by police earlier this month have a high probability of containing carfentanil, used by veterinarians to sedate elephants and other large mammals.
+Dr. Robert Strang said that drugs seized by police earlier this month have a “high probability” of containing carfentanil, used by veterinarians to sedate elephants and other large mammals.

 “It is used as an anesthetic for large animals — and I emphasize large animals — in veterinary medicine,” he said.